Anne Douglas, Countess of Morton

 Anne Douglas, Countess of Morton (c.
 1610 – 15 December 1654), born Anne Villiers, was an English noblewoman, famed for her beauty, bravery and loyalty to the throne.
 The first half of the 17th-century closet drama Cicilia and Clorinda was dedicated to her.

 Origins

 Anne was the daughter of Sir Edward Villiers (c.
 1585 – 7 September 1626) and his wife, Barbara St. John, a daughter of Sir John St. John.
 She was a half-niece of the Duke of Buckingham, who was one of her father's younger half-brothers.
 Anne Villiers's nieces included Elizabeth Villiers, mistress to William III, and Barbara Villiers, who was the mistress of Charles II and would be made Duchess of Cleveland in her own right.

-Family
+Marriage and family

-In April 1627 she married Robert Douglas, Lord Dalkeith, later Earl of Morton.
-The Earl and Countess of Morton had at least three children who lived to adulthood:
+In April 1627, Anne Villiers married Robert Douglas, Lord Dalkeith, later Earl of Morton.
+The Duke of Buckingham promised to pay his father, William Douglas, 7th Earl of Morton, £5,000 and settle a landed income of £3,000 yearly on Lord Dalkeith of which £1,000 would be Anne's jointure and £1,000 used for the couple's expenses.

+Anne Douglas, Countess of Morton and the Earl of Morton had at least three children who lived to adulthood: